 I wanted to like this movie.
 I really did.
 After all, “A Wrinkle in Time” is one of favourite young adult fiction/science fiction-fantasy novels ever.
-I first read it in 8th grade in English.
-It was one of those books that gave me a warm feeling of happy when I read it, even years later it still; it still holds up well.
+I first read it in 8th (or 7th) grade in English.
+It was one of those books that gave me a warm feeling of happy when I read it, even years later it still holds up.

 I could go on and on about Madeleine L’Engle’s books, but I will say this, the woman knew how to tell a story (several in fact).
 A writer of Christian faith, as was C.S.
 Lewis, she found a way to use her beliefs and yet not ostracize readers of different faiths.
 I hardly knew that back in 8th grade.
 After reading the Time Quintet (as they are called) year later I see how she connected faith, art, fantasy, epic battles of good and evil all together into an amazing set of stories.
 If you get a chance to read any of the Time Quintet series, I highly recommended them: “A Wrinkle in Time”, “A Wind in the Door”, “A Swiftly Tilting Planet”, “Many Waters”, and “An Acceptable Time”.
 The best part is how she connects all of her books through her characters, even after the Time Quintet is over.

 I think the appeal of L’Engle books are because her characters are real.
 People can relate, sympathize, and even empathize with Meg, or Calvin, or even Charles Wallace.
-I know was quite the awkward kid growing up being tall, or feeling very inadequate around my class mates, maybe coming from a poorer family, or only child, also being terribly shy.
+I know was quite the awkward kid growing up being tall, or feeling very inadequate around my classmates, maybe coming from a poorer family, or only child, and also being terribly shy.

 Okay, back to the review!
 Like I said, I wanted to like this movie.
 I had see it sometime earlier (alas, I cannot remember when) back when I hadn’t read the book in a while.
 I remember not hating it then, but totally liking it either.
 It was a Disney movie after all (not even accurate statement, as Disney just distributed the movie).
 It was made in Canada by a Canadian production company in 2003.
 After re-watching it, it feels much like a Disney movie.
 See, there is a formula to many of the Disney movies that are made now-a-days and often this formula is used by others to get the “Disney Effect” for a movie.